 No. Compliance Criteria CH or vendor All Sites Intent and Clarification Objective 6.2.
-1: All fair trade agreements between the Certificate Hole der or vende or and its bu iyers are honored.
+1: All fair trade agreements between the Certificate Hol der or vende or and its bu yers are honored.
 6.2.1.a All elements of Fair Trade USA transactions fixed in signed written agreements between the Certificate Holder or its vendor and its buyers are honored unless both parties agree to a change in writing.
 C-Y0 NA Clarification: The intent of this criterion is that it is the responsibility of the Certificate Holder or its vendor to not default on terms agreed upon in order to take advantage of changes in market conditions, to the detriment of its buyers.
 Recommendation: The Certificate Holder or its vendor should review requirements of the Fair Trade USA Trade Standard.
 These requirements are intended to support the Certificate Holder or its vendor have fair and transparent trading terms with its buyers.
 While it is the primary responsibility of the buyer, as a licensed trader, to ensure agreements comply with Trade Requirements, including defining terms and transfer of Premium payments, the Certificate Holder or its vendor should review such agreements to ensure all required terms are covered.
 In order to ensure timely receipt of Premium, it is recommended that agreements with buyers include a description of how Premium shall be invoiced by the Certificate Holder or its vendor.
+Such timelines must be followed.
 NEW Objective 6.2.
-2: There are signed agreements with entities supplying 6.2.2.a There is a signed written agreement with all suppliers in the scope of the Certificate defining the terms of trade.
+Objective 6.2.2: There are signed agreements with entities supplying Fair Trade Certified product which define the general terms of trade.
+6.2.2.a There is a signed written agreement with all suppliers in the scope of the Certificate defining the terms of trade.
 At a minimum the agreement includes: The price to be paid for the product or service, if relevant; C-Y0 NA Clarification: The agreement is intended to outline the trade relationship between the Certificate Holder or vendor and all entities from which they are sourcing Fair Trade Certified product, so that terms of trade are transparent and clearly understood by all parties.
 NEW